Configuring Amazon Web Services Cloud

 Creating a Managed IAM Policy

-In order to grant CIEM access to your CloudTrail events, you must create a managed IAM policy.
+In order to grant SailPoint CIEM access to your CloudTrail events, you must create a managed IAM policy.

 - In IAM, expand Access management in the left menu and select Policies.